swng/avg_score/README.md

 This assumes the solutions are valid and the cover.csv files were generated correctly.
 There's very little error handling.
 There are a couple debugging console logs, comment them out if you wish.
 For non 100% setups, comment out the "PC fail queue" throw statement.
 This will give that queue -3000 points in the average.
-Script should compute accurately on solution queues without dupes e.g. *p7 - for solution queues with dupes, the code is set up to _try_, but the result may not be accurate, likely overscoring.
-This is due to information loss (queue string + solution no longer necessarily refers to exactly one sequence) and the lack of a **true** SRS placeability check in the code.
-By default the code should ship with errors that trigger on dupe piece queues.
-You may comment them out to get results but those results aren’t currently guaranteed to be accurate.
+Script should compute accurately on solution queues without dupes e.g. *p7 - for solution queues with dupes, comment out the error thrown on line 830.
 Solution queues with dupes have a large set of hold reorderings that may be annoying to compute with sfinder.
 By default the code ships with an error thrown when nohold cover data is incomplete.
 If it's too annoying to get sfinder compute the weird complete set, you can adjust the logic a little.
-Again, without a true SRS placeability check, results aren't guaranteed to be accurate.
+As of v2.0, this script now features an SRS placeability checker.
+This *should* have no effect on the score evaluation of nodupe queue stuff except making computation take longer (remove the is_placeable() call on line 663 if you want to speed things up).
+For dupe queues, this should make computation more accurate.